GoogleChrome/web.dev/src/site/content/en/media/media-conversion/index.md

 in both applications.

-In many cases, the commands we're showing may be combined in a single command line operation, and would be when actual used.
+In many cases, the commands we're showing may be combined in a single command line operation, and would be when actually used.
 For example, there's nothing preventing you from setting an output file's bitrate in the same operation as a file conversion.
 For this article, we often show these operations as separate commands for the sake of clarity.